DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 You will need to complete the following steps to setup your DigiNode on a Raspberry Pi:

-1. Assemble your case and connect the SSD you will be using with your Raspberry Pi to your Mac or Windows PC.
+1. Assemble your Raspberry Pi in its case.
+Connect the SSD to your Mac or Windows computer.
 2. Download and install 'Raspberry Pi Imager' from the Raspberry Pi website.
-3. Use 'Raspberry Pi imager' to pre-configure the Raspberry Pi operating system and write it to the SSD.
+3. Use 'Raspberry Pi imager' to pre-configure Raspberry Pi OS and write it to the SSD.
 4. Connect the SSD to the Raspberry Pi, along with power and ethernet cable (if using).
-5. Power on the Pi and connect to it remotely from your Mac or Windows PC using SSH.
+5. Power on the Rasperry Pi and connect to it remotely using SSH from your Mac or Windows computer.
-6. Run the DigiNode Setup script to install and configure your DigiByte Node and/or DigiAsset Node.
+6. Run the DigiNode Setup script to setup your DigiByte Node and/or DigiAsset Node.
-7. Assign the Raspberry Pi a Static IP address on your network and open the relevant ports on your router.
+7. Assign the Raspberry Pi a Static IP address and open the relevant ports on your router.

 ## STEP 1 - Assemble the Raspberry Pi in its case and connect the SSD to your Windows or Mac computer